Jane Oldfield Counselling

 This privacy notice tells you what I will do with your personal information from initial point of contact through to after your therapy has ended, including:

-• Whether there are, or may be, other recipients of your personal information
+· Whether there are other recipients of your personal information

 I am happy to chat through any questions you might have about my data protection policy.
 I can be contacted by emailing me at jane@janeoldfieldcounselling.co.uk